Review a list of where we collect VAT and steps on how to verify your exemption.

 - For South Korean businesses, visit South Korea’s VAT documentation

-For other countries, go to your country’s tax website to find if they have a tool to confirm you’re using the correct format.
+For other countries, visit your country’s tax website to find out if they have a tool to confirm you’re using the correct VAT ID format.

-In many cases, you can manually add your VAT exemption information to your site.
-If you run a site for a business and you’re exempt from VAT collection, you’ll need:
+In many cases, you can manually add your VAT registration information to your site.
+If you run a site for a business and you’re registered for VAT, you’ll need:

 - Your business name

-- Your VAT Registration Number.
+- Your VAT ID.
 This name may vary, depending on your country.
 For example, in Norway it’s called Norwegian Organization Number.